morris-lab/PreviousCloneHunter/README.md

 # R Package - CellTagR
-This is a wrapped package of the above workflow with additional checks on the Celltag Library sequences.
+This is a wrapped R package of the workflow (https://github.com/morris-lab/CellTagWorkflow) with additional assessment of the complexity of the Celltag Library sequences.
 This package have a dependency on R version (R >= 3.5.0).
 This can be used as an alternative approach for this pipeline.

 (You might need to install devtools to be able to install from Github first)
 ```r